 A cycle superhighway is a cycle highway, where the commuters’ needs have been given the highest priority.
-The cycle superhighways of the Capitol Region is a coheret network of cycle highways which provides a safe, smooth ride with fewer stop and increased safety – offering an alternative to the car on distances of more than 5 kilometers.
+The cycle superhighways of the Capitol Region is a coherent network of cycle highways which provides a safe, smooth ride with fewer stop and increased safety – offering an alternative to the car on distances of more than 5 kilometers.

 As a mode of transport, bicycles take up less space in traffic, come with zero CO2- emissions, and are a time efficient way to get exercise as part of the daily commute.
 A complete network of cycle superhighways will decrease congestion, lower healthcare expenses and contribute to cleaner air and a better environment in the cities and municipalities of the Capital Region of Denmark.